Subject to the limitations and qualifications stated elsewhere in this catalog, the requirements for the baccalaureate degree are as follows:

 - At least nine credit hours of the 15 required in the minor must be taken at Georgia Southern University.

 - At least 12 credit hours of the 18 required in the concentration must be taken at Georgia Southern University.
+This requirement does not apply to the concentrations in the BIS degree.

 - A maximum of three credit hours may be taken under the S/U grading system within any minor.